Like you, every property is unique, so we’ll just need a few details before we can make you an offer.

 Whether you’re buying or selling a house, the property chain can sometimes seem like the only option you have.
 However, it can swiftly become frustrating as mortgages get declined, buyers refuse to commit and the months continue to tick by.

-There are other ways to sell a property, but doing it yourself can become time consuming and complicated and while the property chain is a pain, it’s often seen as a necessary evil as selling to a cash buyer can feel like a pipe dream.
+There are other ways to sell a property, but doing it yourself can become time-consuming and complicated.
+Whilst the property chain is a pain, it’s often seen as a necessary evil as selling to a cash buyer can feel like a pipe dream.
 However, once you know where to look, a cash buyer becomes easy to find but how much more effective can they be?

 A property chain is an extremely common way to buy or sell a property and provides a way to secure your next house.
 By using the money gained from the sale of your current property, you’re easily able to place a deposit on the house you’re looking to move into.
 The chain itself describes a long line of buyers and sellers that are dependent on each other to ensure that their own property exchanges can be made.

 Unfortunately, this means that with estate agents, surveyors and mortgage lenders all involved, there are usually dozens of people in each transfer of property.
 With so many people involved there’s room for plenty of error and every missed call, lost document or rescheduled meeting means that the entire process slows.
 A property chain can only move as quickly as its weakest link, and every delay could potentially lead to its breakdown as sellers begin to look for someone who can adhere to their own deadlines.
 Whilst the property chain may seem like the only option when it comes to selling your property, there are other, often more reliable options, such as selling to a cash buyer.